geozi/geozi/README.md

 ### Demo projects

 The purpose of the following projects is to demonstrate my ability to organize, document, and test code.
-Despite its simplicity and limited scope, each project is an effort to incorporate best practices in different areas of software development.

 <div align="center">
   <table>